autumn olive crochet babydoll dress ♡

 IRON & CUT FABRIC — measure & cut 2 panels of fabric, as wide as desired with about 1 inch each of seam allowance, and as long as desired with about 2 inches of seam allowance

-this fabric is 44” wide so I went with that — my panels are 21”L x 44”W each
+this fabric is 44” wide so I went with that; you can cut 2-3 segments and make vertical seams to create wider panels from narrow pieces of fabric — my panels are 22”L x 44”W each

 pin/cut or trace/cut 4 pieces of pocket fabric, 2 right side & 2 wrong side